 That means they are also victims of the systematic and ever-present abuse of human rights in Tibet.

 The rights of Tibetan children

-Life under oppressive Chinese rule, even for those who have never known anything else, is an unbearable burden for many of Tibet’s young people – but restrictions on the flow of information mean that the immense challenges they face have never been properly documented – until now.
+Life under oppressive Chinese rule, even for those who have never known anything else, is an unbearable burden for many of Tibet’s young people – but restrictions on the flow of information mean that the immense challenges they face have rarely been properly documented.

-As the UN’s Committee on the Rights of the Child (UNCRC) prepares to review China’s compliance with its commitments on human rights for young people next year, Free Tibet and Tibet Watch have submitted a comprehensive and damning joint report to the committee documenting the reality for children growing up under military occupation.
+In 2012, the UN’s Committee on the Rights of the Child (UNCRC) began to review China’s compliance with its commitments on human rights for young people.
+Free Tibet and its research partner Tibet Watch submitted a comprehensive and damning joint report to the committee documenting the reality for children growing up under military occupation.

 The report, based on detailed and authoritative research by Tibet Watch, details:

 - Children beaten, shot, imprisoned and killed for standing up for their rights

 - Children orphaned, threatened and assaulted because their families resist the occupation